Seed dispersal: Animals: epi- and endozoochory

 Seed dispersal by ants (myrmecochory) is a dispersal mechanism of many shrubs of the southern hemisphere or understorey herbs of the northern hemisphere.
 Seeds of myrmecochorous plants have a lipid-rich attachment called the elaiosome, which attracts ants.
 Ants carry such seeds into their colonies, feed the elaiosome to their larvae and discard the otherwise intact seed in an underground chamber.
 Myrmecochory is thus a coevolved mutualistic relationship between plants and seed-disperser ants.
-Myrmecochory has independently evolved at least 100 times in flowering plants and is estimated to be present in at least 11 000 species, but likely up to 23 000 or 9% of all species of flowering plants.
+Myrmecochory has independently evolved at least 100 times in flowering plants and is estimated to be present in at least 11 000 species, but likely up to 23 000 (which is 9% of all species of flowering plants).
 Myrmecochorous plants are most frequent in the fynbos vegetation of the Cape Floristic Region of South Africa, the kwongan vegetation and other dry habitat types of Australia, dry forests and grasslands of the Mediterranean region and northern temperate forests of western Eurasia and eastern North America, where up to 30–40% of understorey herbs are myrmecochorous.
 Seed dispersal by ants is a mutualistic relationship and benefits both the ant and the plant.

+Seed dispersal by bees (melittochory) is an unusual dispersal mechanism for a small number of tropical plants.
+As of 2023 it has only been documented in five plant species including Corymbia torelliana, Coussapoa asperifolia subsp. magnifolia, Zygia racemosa, Vanilla odorata, and Vanilla planifolia.
+The first three are tropical trees and the last two are tropical vines.

 Seed predators, which include many rodents (such as squirrels) and some birds (such as jays) may also disperse seeds by hoarding the seeds in hidden caches.
 The seeds in caches are usually well-protected from other seed predators and if left uneaten will grow into new plants.
-In addition, rodents may also disperse seeds via seed spitting due to the presence of secondary metabolites in ripe fruits.
+Rodents may also disperse seeds when the presence of secondary metabolites in ripe fruits causes them to spit out certain seeds rather than consuming them.
 Finally, seeds may be secondarily dispersed from seeds deposited by primary animal dispersers, a process known as diplochory.
 For example, dung beetles are known to disperse seeds from clumps of feces in the process of collecting dung to feed their larvae.

 Other types of zoochory are chiropterochory (by bats), malacochory (by molluscs, mainly terrestrial snails), ornithochory (by birds) and saurochory (by non-bird sauropsids).
 Zoochory can occur in more than one phase, for example through diploendozoochory, where a primary disperser (an animal that ate a seed) along with the seeds it is carrying is eaten by a predator that then carries the seed further before depositing it.